freeCodeCamp/2018-jamstack-hackathon/README.md

 If you want to succeed at this hackathon, please read this document and its subsequent files in their entirety before you begin.

 ## Checklist
+Please read the following carefully, and act on each item that requires your attention:

 - [ ] Make sure that you have a ticket from Tito.
 Check your email -- Quincy has emailed your ticket to you.
 - [ ] Join the freeCodeCamp JAMstack Hackathon Discord Group (Quincy has emailed that link to all ticket holders).
 Please do not share this link with non-participants.